Strategic Plan

 Our purpose

-Coordinate action to improve the resilience of Queensland communities and facilitate locally-led disaster recovery
+Coordinate action to improve the resilience of Queensland communities and support locally-led disaster recovery.

 Our value statement

-Through partnership and collaboration, our team stand ready to reconnect and reconstruct, fostering stronger, more prepared Queensland communities.
+Through partnership and collaboration, our team stand ready to reconnect and reconstruct, fostering stronger, more prepared Queensland communities and community infrastructure.

-• Prevention - We deliver fit for purpose tools and assessment of state risk to guide proactive prioritised investment pipelines at a state level for betterment
+• Prevention - Fit for purpose tools and assessment of state disaster risk to guide proactive prioritised investment pipelines at a state level to improve resilience

-• Preparedness - We strengthen resilience through preparedness, leading campaigns to support Queenslanders to get ready and remain safe during disasters
+• Preparedness - Campaigns and tools to support Queenslanders to strengthen resilience through preparedness and remain safe during disasters

-• Response - We are on the ground, supporting local, district and state partners during response and relief to ensure a smooth transition to recovery
+• Response - On the ground support to local, district and state partners during disaster response to ensure a smooth transition to recovery through informed decision making

-• Recovery - We lead state recovery through coordinating disaster funding programs and state recovery planning, leaning in to support locally-led recovery to meet the needs of each affected community
+• Recovery - Lead state recovery through coordinating disaster funding programs and state recovery planning, leaning in to support efficient locally-led recovery to meet the needs of each affected community and district

-• Resilience - We deliver Queensland’s Strategy for Disaster Resilience, coordinating state action to improve the resilience of people, buildings, roads and transport and the environment
+• Resilience - Coordinate funding, advocacy and programs to reduce disaster risk and improve the resilience of people, buildings, roads and transport and the environment.

 Principles